vrtbl/passerine/src/compiler/PATTERNS.md

 - [ ] using macros from other macros; nesting macros
 - [ ] variable hoisting
 - [ ] pattern error messages
-- [ ] calls in patterns are ignored?
+- [X] calls in patterns are ignored?
+- [ ] add step to deal with hoisting, etc.